simon-ruske-personal/unifac/README.md

-# CUDA & Python unifac
+# CUDA & Python UNIFAC

 The following repository includes a Python and CUDA implementation of the UNIFAC model (https://en.wikipedia.org/wiki/UNIFAC).
 The primary purpose of the Python implementation was to outline the model before developing the CUDA implmentation.